 What are the benefits of an Oxy education?

 - The rigorous liberal arts curriculum helps students build an excellent foundation in both the humanities and sciences.
-Core requirements allow students to explore a wide-range of topics and helps develop excellent critical reading and writing skills.
+Core requirements allow students to explore a wide-range of topics and help develop excellent critical reading and writing skills.

-- With a ratio of students to faculty of 10:1, students have ample opportunities to interact and collaborate with faculty in and out of classroom.
+- With a ratio of students to faculty of 10:1, students have ample opportunities to interact and collaborate with faculty in and out of the classroom.
 Through those interactions, faculty and staff get to know our students well and become advocates of the students in all their future endeavors.

-- Students receive individual attention
+- Students receive individualized attention from faculty and staff.

 What kinds of extracurricular activities should I do?